ankishb/ml-toolbox/tutorials/ml-short-notes.md

 2. find error `et = sum_n Dt(n) |yt == yhatt|`
 3. Compute importance `alphat = 1/2 log((1 - et)/et)`
 4. update weight `D{t+1}(n) = Dt(n) exp(beta)`, where beta =
-    `-alpha for correct prediction` and
+    `-alpha for correct prediction`
     `alpha for incorrect`
 5. Normalize `D{t+1}(n)`
 6. Go to step 2. untill converge

 ## important stuff on bagging and boosting
-- To perform Random Forests we need to select 2 parameters: number of samples B and m= number of variables sampled at each split.
+- In order to run Random Forests we need to select 2 parameters:
+    1. number of samples `B`
+    2. `m` = number of variables sampled at each split.
-- In order to perform Boosting, we need to select 3 parameters: number of samples B, tree depth d, and step size
+- In order to run Boosting Algorithm, we need to select 3 parameters:
+    1. number of samples `B`
+    2. tree depth `d`
+    3. step size (learning rate)

 ---

+## TF-IDF:
+Computes the (query, document) similarity.
+It has two parts.
+1. `TF Score (Term Frequency)`
+    - Term Frequency, which measures how frequently a term occurs in a document.
+Since every document is different in length, it is possible that a term would appear much more times in long documents than shorter ones.
+Thus, the term frequency is often divided by the document length (aka. the total number of terms in the document) as a way of normalization:
+    - `TF(t) = (Number of times term t appears in a document) / (Total number of terms in the document)`
+2. `Inverse Document Frequency`
+    - IDF which measures how important a term is.
+While computing TF, all terms are considered equally important.
+However it is known that certain terms, such as "is", "of", and "that", may appear a lot of times but have little importance.
+Thus we need to weigh down the frequent terms while scale up the rare ones, by computing the following:
+    - `IDF(t) = log_e(Total number of documents / Number of documents with term t in it)`
+- we usually consider log transformation of tf score
+- `tfidf = (1+log(1 + freq_of_word_in_doc/total_word_in_doc)) * log10(total_docs/no_of_docs_in_which_word_appear)`

 ## Text Normalization:

-#### Stemming:
+### Stemming:
-- "Stemming is the process of reducing inflection in words to their root forms such as mapping a group of words to the same stem even if the stem itself is not a valid word in the Language."
+- "Stemming is the process of `reducing inflection in words to their root forms` such as mapping a group of words to the same stem even if the stem itself is not a valid word in the Language."
-- stemming is just stemming of prefix and suffix such as `(-ed,-ize, -s,-de,mis)`, even the rest of the word doesn't have meaning
+- stemming is just `stemming of prefix and suffix` such as `(-ed, -ize, -s, -de, -mis)`
-  1. Porter-stem: fast, set of 5 rule
+  1. `Porter-stem`: fast, set of 5 rule
-  2. Lanchester-stemming: slow, set of 120 rule, iterative approach, check character by chracter
+  2. `Lanchester-stemming`: slow, set of 120 rule, iterative approach, check character by chracter
-  3. SnowballStemmer: Non-english work stemmer
+  3. `SnowballStemmer`: Non-english work stemmer

-#### Lemmantization:
+### Lemmantization:
 - Lemmatization, unlike Stemming, reduces the inflected words properly ensuring that the root word belongs to the language.
 In Lemmatization root word is called Lemma.
 A lemma (plural lemmas or lemmata) is the canonical form, dictionary form, or citation form of a set of words.
   1. WordNet-lemmantization